Factor X 2 4x 6

 Conclusion: A Deeper Understanding of Factoring

 While x² + 4x + 6 cannot be factored using integer coefficients, this exploration has broadened our understanding of quadratic expressions and different factoring techniques.
-We've learned to utilize the discriminant to determine factorability, explore the use of complex numbers in factoring, and appreciate the power of the quadratic formula and completing the square.
+Which means we've learned to apply the discriminant to determine factorability, explore the use of complex numbers in factoring, and appreciate the power of the quadratic formula and completing the square.
 This comprehensive analysis demonstrates that even seemingly unfactorable expressions can be analyzed and manipulated to reveal valuable mathematical insights.
 Mastering these techniques is fundamental to achieving a deeper grasp of algebra and its numerous applications.
 Remember, the inability to factor using real numbers doesn't diminish the importance or significance of the quadratic expression itself; it simply points to a different realm of mathematical solutions within the complex number system.